What's New in Image Studio™ Software

 Default color choices for fluorescent channels have been set based on existing Image Studio conventions and to distinguish expanded channel selection.
 Color selections can be changed per acquisition in the Display panel and defaults can be changed in Application menu

-> Preferences > Image Display.
+> Preferences > Image Display.-

 488: White-on-Black